What Courses Do You Take in a Business Management Program?

 You’ll explore management strategies, leadership principles, and employee motivation.
 The concentration can also strengthen interpersonal and communication skills, which are critical for leaders.

-During a leadership and management concentration, you can further focus your coursework by choosing electives related to a career path like healthcare management, human resources management, or information technology management.
+During a leadership and management concentration, you can further focus your coursework by choosing electives related to healthcare management, human resources management, or information technology management.

 Common Leadership and Management Concentration Courses: